 Starting in 2020.1, this is available for compatible dynamic plugins.
 This allows a much faster development cycle by avoiding a full restart of the development instance after detecting code changes (when JARs are modified).

 Please note that any unloading problems in a production environment will ask the user to restart the IDE.

-autoReloadPlugins = true in runIde task to enable it for earlier platform versions or
+true for enabling it in earlier platform versions or

 Add system property